coleenquadros/configuration/docs/app-sre/process/sprint.md

   - Stories that should likely see movement in the next sprint should be re-positioned toward the top section of the backlog
 - Assign stories you consider of importance to the future sprint
 - Score all stories in the future sprint
+- Unassign stories if they are at risk of not being delivered.
+These stories will be discussed in the weekly tech sync (wednesdays).

 #### Demo (Final Thursday, ~60m BJN)